Chengdu No.20 Middle School

 Regarding the canteen, I believe you should have heard that the canteen of No. 20 Middle School is very delicious.
 I declare my attitude here: You can’t disbelieve it all, nor can you believe it all.

 It is indeed delicious.
 The dishes in the canteen of No. 20 Middle School are still very diverse.
 Like the author himself, I like to eat Mao Cai, rice noodles, old duck soup noodles and some dishes in the set meal.
 However, one point needs to be explained in advance here: Dishes will be repeated.
 You can even find patterns in the Mao Cai window and the noodle window.
-5 days a week, if the author remembers correctly, there will be one meal of Mao Cai every day, and the other meal is one of several dishes such as various rice bowls/fried river noodles/pasta/… Eating too much Mao Cai actually tastes the same.
+5~6 days a week, the Mao Cai window rotates between Mao Cai/various rice bowls/fried river noodles/pasta/… Eating too much Mao Cai actually tastes the same.
 The vegetables inside are eternally unchanged, most of the meat is frozen food (such as shrimp dumplings), and some are Mao Duck; vegetables are basically 0.7cm thick potatoes, lotus roots, cauliflower, etc. Rice bowls and fried noodles vary from person to person.
 Anyway, I think they are basically not very delicious, especially the black pepper pork chop rice.
 Because of some things that happened to the author before, I want to vomit every time I eat this thing (personal reason, does not represent those who love to eat).
 However, when this window serves non-Mao Cai dishes, it will give you an additional dish (a grilled sausage/half a chicken steak/a box of small yogurt).

 For noodles, I think most noodles are quite delicious.
 The noodle arrangement is changed every day at noon, fixed as beef noodles on Friday, and Zha Jiang noodles are made at night after the remaining soup at noon is used up.
 Eating too much Zha Jiang noodles will be annoying, and it is also relatively dry.
 There are seasonings (chili sauce, soy sauce, vinegar, salt, MSG, soup, green onion & coriander) near the noodle window for you to adjust the taste yourself.